aamnah/notes/src/content/reactnative/sign-app-android-google-play.md

 [Storing KEYSTORE_OUTPUT_FILE.keystore]
 ```

+`keytool` is a part of JDK, and if you have setup your dev environment for Android it should already be in the path.
+You'll get a prompt for setting the keystore password and then asked for some additional info about yur organization.
+Next it'll ask you for a password for your key _Alias_

+- `-genkeypair` generates a key pair (a public key and associated private key).
+It used to be named `-genkey` in earlier version and is still supported, but the new name `-genkeypair` is preferred going forward.
+- `-keystore` is the name of the output file for your keystore, in this case `KEYSTORE_NAME.keystore`
+- `-keysize` is the size of the key, in this case `4096`.
+Default is 2048 (when using `-genkeypair` and `-keyalg` is "RSA")
+- `-keyalg` is the key algorithm, in this case `RSA`
+- `-validity` is in days.
+9125 days is 25 years (default when you create a keystore with Android Studio).
+10000 days is a little above 27 years.
+- `-storetype` is the format the keystore should be saved in.
+Default was `JKS` up till JDK 8.
+Newer versions use `PKCS12`.
+- `-alias` is the name of the key inside your _keystore_ (one keystore can have multiple keys, you'd need to mention the alias of the key when you get to the signing part)

 ### 2. Convert signing key to ZIP

 Follow the instructions provided on screen during the App signing opt-in process